 Thank you to Judy CARROLL, (Jim’s Grand-daughter) for sharing this story and contribution by Ms Alison McCallum.

 Thank you to Ross Coulthart and Judy Carroll for permission to reproduce images of James Holland from the book: "The Lost Diggers", Harper Collins Publishers Sydney Australia 2012.

 SNAPE Robert Oswald

 Robert Snape was a musically talented young Australian soldier, who played both the organ and the piano.
 During the war, he took every opportunity to practice his music, sometimes in the solitude of a church, and otherwise, wherever he found a piano, in an army mess or in an estaminet, for example.

-It was his way of forgetting the horrors of the war and rediscovering some of the beauty of civilisation.
+It was his way of forgetting the horrors of the war and rediscovering some of the beauty of civilization.

-Robert kept a war-diary, in which he mentioned “Fine organ in church in Vignacourt.
+Robert kept a war-diary, in which he mentioned ““Fine organ in church at Vignacourt.
 Got cure’s permission played for an hour”.